cajsanu/my-portfolio/04experience.md

 					<h4>2023-2023</h4>
 					<i>Helsingin kaupunki</i>
 				</header>
 				<p>Worked as a social worker in disability service for under 18 year olds for the City of Helsinki.
 The position required excellent problem solving skills and ability to work both independently and as a team in high-stress situations.
 The job revolved a lot around writing detailed reports and legal decisions based on current laws for families in need of support.
-I accuired a lot of valuable experience when it comes to teamwork and understandg of both clients, collegues and other professionals in an intricate system where the ability to take initiaitve and continuously learn more is a must.</p>
+I accuired a lot of valuable experience when it comes to teamwork and understanding of both clients, collegues and other professionals in an intricate system where the ability to take initiaitve and continuously learn more is a must.</p>
 			</div>
 		</div>
 	</section>